-In addition, the maximum value of the weighs is changed from 8 to 32 to maximize the effect especially for wider widths.
+In addition, the extended weighting precision is proposed, that is the maximum value of the weighs is changed from 8 to 32 to maximize the effect especially for wider widths.

-Optional signalling for SCC
+(Optional) A content-based HLS signalling for SCC

-Furthermore, aim to optimize the proposed method for screen content, we also propose an optional signalling that restricts the selectable width only to the narrowest width (τ/4) irrespective of the current block size.
+Furthermore, aim to optimize the proposed method for screen content (SCC), we also propose a content-based HLS signalling for SCC that restricts the selectable width only to the narrowest width (τ/4) irrespective of the current block size.
 It can be realized by a control flag on the high-level syntax as like JVET-Q0060 [3], which proposes non-blending (i.e., the width of the blending area is zero).

 Test Results